Regulations on children's television programming in the United States: Outsourcing of programming

-In 2001, Fox and its partner Saban Entertainment sold Fox Kids' assets—which included the Fox Family cable channel—to Disney; the network subsequently began to phase out the Fox Kids block, and gave its weekday daytime timeslot back to affiliates in 2002.
-Fox would continue to provide airings of The Magic School Bus for E/I compliance at the discretion of affiliates, and entered into an agreement with 4Kids Entertainment to program a new Saturday morning block beginning in the 2002–03 season.
-That season, ABC's One Saturday Morning was rebranded as ABC Kids, which drew from the programming of Disney's cable networks Disney Channel, Toon Disney, and the newly-rebranded ABC Family.
+In 2001, Fox and its partner Saban Entertainment sold Fox Kids' assets—which included the Fox Family cable channel—to Disney.
+As a result, Fox discontinued the Fox Kids block in 2002, and returned its weekday daytime timeslots back to affiliates.
+The network would continue to provide airings of The Magic School Bus for E/I compliance at the discretion of affiliates, and entered into an agreement with 4Kids Entertainment to program a new Saturday morning block beginning in the 2002–03 season.
+That season, ABC's One Saturday Morning was rebranded as ABC Kids, which drew from the programming of Disney's cable networks Disney Channel, Toon Disney, and the newly rebranded ABC Family.

 In January 2006, after CBS and Viacom split into separate companies, CBS partnered with DIC Entertainment to program a new Saturday morning block beginning in the 2006–07 season.
-Initially branded as KOL Secret Slumber Party under a sponsorship with AOL, it consisted of E/I programming targeting a female youth audience, including original programming and DIC library programs.
+Initially branded as KOL Secret Slumber Party under a sponsorship with America Online's KOL portal, it consisted of E/I programming targeting a female youth audience, including original programming and DIC library programs.
 The block was re-branded as KEWLopolis the following season as part of a new sponsorship with American Greetings, and Cookie Jar TV in 2009 following the acquisition of DIC by Cookie Jar Group.

 Also in the 2006–07 season, NBC and its Spanish sister network Telemundo launched a new block known as Qubo, as a joint venture between NBC Universal, Ion Media Networks, Nelvana owner Corus Entertainment, Scholastic, and Classic Media.
-The brand included blocks on NBC, Telemundo, and Ion Television, and an Ion-operated Qubo channel on digital terrestrial television.
+Qubo blocks aired on NBC, Telemundo, and Ion Television, while Ion also offered a 24-hour Qubo channel on digital terrestrial television.